In 2019 the Victorian government moved to remove all fees from public boat ramps and associated vehicle and trailer parking.

 Being helpful to newbies.
 Any fool can laugh at another’s inexperience.
 But a true Aussie boaty or fisho will lend a hand.

-Moving boat to mooring area after removal of the trailer as quickly as possible.
+Moving boat to mooring area after removal from the trailer as quickly as possible.

 Drive the car and empty trailer off the ramp area and into the parking area as soon as possible.